-Generally, on boats that are going slow, one sail will be much looser or tighter than the other or conversely, it might be flatter or fuller than the other.
+Trimming Sails Together.
+Generally, on boats that are going slow, one sail will be much looser or tighter than the other.
+Conversely, it might be flatter or fuller than the other.

 Fast boats have similar depth in the main and jib as well as similar twist profiles.
 It is worth noting though that even if conditions don’t dictate flat sails, flat sails trimmed well and together will still be faster than mismatched sails.
 Matching sails keeps the slot a similar distance apart from top to bottom.